Citizen Science – The Garden Experiment

 Timeline

-The experiment will begin in late September 2025.
-Soil samples should be returned by the end of November 2025.
-Our lab will process the samples through the end of Spring 2026.
+The experiment began in late September 2025.
+Soil samples were returned by the end of November 2025.
+Our lab is processing the samples through the end of spring 2026.

 Important Notes